veerrajukakarla434/vrk-core-java-programming/README.md

 * The interface in Java is a mechanism to achieve abstraction.
 There can be only abstract methods in the Java interface, not method body.
 It is used to achieve abstraction and multiple inheritance in Java.

 * It cannot be instantiated just like the abstract class.
 * **Since Java 8, we can have default and static methods in an interface.**
 * **Since Java 9, we can have private methods in an interface.**

+##### Why use Java interface?

+* There are mainly three reasons to use interface.
+They are given below.
+  * It is used to achieve abstraction.
+  * By interface, we can support the functionality of multiple inheritance.
+  * It can be used to achieve loose coupling.